 With this foundation in place, we add on in the form of listing data from our partners across the country.
 Many REALTORS® belong to a local CIE (Commercial Information Exchange) or Multiple Listing Service, most of which have partnerships with RPR.
 This way, when you log in to RPR, you’re able to see your local listing data merged with the public records, which helps fill in the details.

 We also have partnerships with many of the leading national commercial listing platforms.
 This serves two main functions: first, it supplements the local MLS or CIE feeds with any non-REALTOR® listings in the market that they have collected.
 Second, it allows REALTORS® to use RPR to search for available space nationwide.
-Currently, our national partners are Brevitas, CREXi, TotalCommercial, Land Broker MLS, BiProxi and Officespace.com.
+Currently, our national partners are Brevitas, CREXi, TotalCommercial, Land Broker MLS, BiProxi, Catalyst, Compstak and Officespace.com.
 Listing data is updated differently per partner, but none less than daily.
-These data partnerships give Commercial practitioners who use RPR instant access to one million active listings.
+These data partnerships give Commercial practitioners who use RPR instant access to close to 900,000 active listings.
 Plus, the ability to search 56 million off-market properties.

 Community data that can help your clients make informed decisions

 Another part of the property puzzle is understanding the current tenants.
 To help users with this question, RPR works with SMR Research.
 They have put together a proprietary database of over 25 million U.S. companies, schools, and other institutions from more than 425 public records sources, all available nationwide for RPR users and found on the Property Details page.
 This data is updated quarterly.